RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 <section class="postSection">
   <iframe class="wow slideInLeft postImage" width="560" height="315" src="https://www.youtube.com/embed/GYwV4Y1t2sQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <div markdown="1">
   The GB Smart Development kit could be used by small studios or even individual developers to create games for the original Game Boy.
-However it was likely mainly used for piracy when solds to individual people and the `development kit` name was used very lightly.
+However it was likely mainly used for piracy when sold to individual people and the `development kit` name was used very lightly.

 The development cartridge was known as the `Smart Card` which was 16Mbit in size and not only contained standard chips such as Save Ram (SRAM) but also had the Rumble feature used in a small amount of games such as Pokemon Pinball [^6].